-##Valencia’s Turia Gardens are a stretch of nine kilometres of lush green park space open to the public for walking, biking, and exploring.
+Valencia’s Turia Garden is a stretch of nine kilometres of lush green park space open to the public for walking, biking, and exploring.
 There are many main attractions like museums and monuments in and around this area for tourists and locals to visit.
 In fact, there are more than three million visitors annually, and for good reason.
 You will always see people in the area getting their daily exercise routine, with a ten-kilometre path designed specifically for runners, or couples and groups getting together for picnics in the grass.
 The land surrounds the historical centre of Valencia now and has 18 bridges, which connect the inner circle to the outer.

-‘TURIA GARDENS’ is more than just a charming park; it is a prime example of Valencia turning a tragedy into something beautiful and unique.
+‘TURIA GARDEN’ is more than just a charming park; it is a prime example of Valencia turning a tragedy into something beautiful and unique.
 This park is a mark of Valencian pride- a testament to Valencian resilience.
 The park used to be the site of an unmanageable river.
 On October 14th, 1957, this river experienced a historic flood that resulted in an estimate of over 100 deaths and huge structural damage.
 The tragedy was reclaimed when this river was turned into the beautiful public green space that we now enjoy to this day.

 The City of Arts and Sciences is one of the twelve treasures of Spain.
 Valencia’s most modern tourist must-see sight is this complex…it is the crown jewel of Turia Gardens.
 This area is home to multiple modern, sleek, and atypical buildings that are complemented with the Spanish sun and surrounding nature.
 ‘THE CITY OF ARTS AND SCIENCES’ was created by the Valencian architect Santiago Calatrava.
 There are six main buildings, all with different use and purpose.
 Even if you are not up to pay or participate in the buildings’ activities, this is a lovely place to visit during the day to walk around, take photos, and explore.
 Around the beautiful white buildings, there are bodies of bright blue water where guests can rent canoes, kayaks, and even “waterballs” (fun for children!).
 People usually spend up to around 3 hours while in this area.
 La ‘Ciudad de las Artes y las Ciencias’ is located at the edge of the old Turia riverbed on the far east side.
 It is most easily accessible by bike, EMT bus lines (13, 14, 15, 19, 35, 95, 40), or taxi.
 A trip to Valencia always calls for a trip to the City of Arts and Sciences.

 We begin with one of the buildings, the ‘L’OCEANOGRAFIC’ building, which opened in 2003.
-This is the largest aquarium in Europe!
+This is said to be the largest and best aquarium in Europe!
 If that does not already have you sold and convinced, there are many other reasons to visit.
 They have representations of each of the planet’s aquatic environments: Antarctic, Arctic, Islands, Mediterranean, Oceans, Temperate and Tropical Seas, and Wetlands.
-They also have a Dolphinarium which hosts a dolphin show several times a day.
+They also have a Dolphinarium, which hosts a dolphin show several times a day.
 The aquarium is famous for their underwater-tunnels, where visitors walk through the large tanks and are surrounded by the aquatic life.
 Right now, they have a “Sleeping with Sharks” activity, where visitors “camp” out in the shark tunnel and lay down under and watch the creatures swim above.
 When you are done, you can go to the Underwater Restaurant called Submarine, which allows you to dine while enjoying the fish-filled tanks that hold over 10,000 different species.
 In the summer, the L’Oceanographic is open from 10:00h to 0:00h.

 Within the Turia Gardens, there is an imaginative park known as ‘PARQUE GULLIVER’.
 Once inside this park, you will not be able to miss the giant sculpture of Gulliver that can be explored through various stairs and slides.
 Feed your inner child by visiting this interactive monument and feel like a native Lilliputian as you climb over Gulliver’s enormous frame.
 Admission is free and the experience priceless.
 There is also an annual jazz music festival held inside the Turia Gardens, which always begins with a free show in the grounds by ‘PALAU DE LA MUSICA’, which is currently closed for repairs.